Soph-stara/Sound_of_Drugs/README.md

 For producing the Sound, I have worked with the program Sonic-Pi.
 Sonic Pi is a live coding environment based on the programming language Ruby.

 You can find the Link to my Soundcloud here: https://soundcloud.com/sophie-hamann-381661734

+Please note that this is a first prototype of a huger project.
+The dataset is not complete and the code will be improved in the near future.